AntMouss/Novelties-detection-project/README.md

 ### Prerequisite

-if you are on **Ubuntu 20.04** , you can follow the "[with shell](#with-shell)" installation section, or you can use **Docker** , referred to this [section](#with-docker) but first you need to install **docker-engine** on your machine .
-The installation steps of docker engine for your operating systems might be slightly different, please refer to the [docker documentation](https://docs.docker.com/engine/install/) for details.
+if you are on **Ubuntu 20.04** , you can follow the "[with shell](#with-shell)" installation section, or you can use **Docker** , referred to in this [section](#with-docker) but first you need to install **docker-engine** on your machine .
+The installation steps of docker engine for your operating systems might be slightly different, please refer to the [docker documentation](https://docs.docker.com/engine/install/) for more details.

 ### with Shell

-make sure that you have pip for python 3.8 installed on your machine else you can use the following commands for pip installation:
+make sure that you have pip for python 3.8 installed on your machine, else you can use the following commands for pip installation:

 ```bash